coderefinery/git-collaborative/_episodes/05-branch-design.md

 - Good if you distribute code and support past versions
 - Patches need to be applied to the oldest supported release branch and cherry-picked or merged "up" to the main line and all supported release branches
+- We never merge `master` to release branches
+- The `master` branch ideally only receives merges and no direct commits

 ---